Bookkeeping for LLC Essentials to Keep Your Finances in Check

 Your general ledger is like the backbone for tracking your LLC’s financial transactions.
 It compiles all your financial activity to help you manage your LLC’s finances.
 The general ledger:

-• records every single financial transaction of your LLC to create a complete picture of your financial health.
+• Records every single financial transaction of your LLC to create a complete picture of your financial health.
 Transactions reflect under specific accounts for easy analysis and reporting.

-• serves as the primary source of data for financial statements that provide vital insights into your financial performance and position.
+• Serves as the primary source of data for financial statements that provide vital insights into your financial performance and position.

-• ensures the accuracy and reliability of the financial statements derived from it.
+• Ensures the accuracy and reliability of the financial statements derived from it.

-• contains historical data you can use to identify trends in your income, expenses, and cash flow.
+• Contains historical data you can use to identify trends in your income, expenses, and cash flow.
 This allows you to make informed financial decisions, set budgets, and track progress towards your financial goals.

-• helps you monitor ecommerce KPIs like profitability, liquidity, and solvency.
+• Helps you monitor ecommerce KPIs like profitability, liquidity, and solvency.

-• provides an audit trail to strengthen your internal controls to deter fraud and ensure proper financial management practices.
+• Provides an audit trail to strengthen your internal controls to deter fraud and ensure proper financial management practices.

-• provides categorized data to simplify tax preparation through a clear record of all your income and deductible expenses.
+• Provides categorized data to simplify tax preparation through a clear record of all your income and deductible expenses.

 Analyzing Financial Reports